sassyskiingpuppy19/troop150-website/src/content/pages/merit-badge-counselors.md

-*For Emergency Preparedness and Lifesaving, are both Eagle Required, but you only Have to do one of them.
-(But we would rather you do both).
+*Emergency Preparedness and Lifesaving are both Eagle Required, but you only Have to do one of them.

-*For Environmental Science and Sustainabillity, they are both Eagle Required, but you only have to do one of them.
-(But we would rather you do both).
+*Environmental Science and Sustainability are both Eagle Required, but you only have to do one of them.

-*For Swimming, Hiking, and Cycling, they are all Eagle Required, but you only have to do one of them.
-(But we would rather you do all three of them).
+*Swimming, Hiking, and Cycling are all Eagle Required, but you only have to do one of them.